ppy/osu-wiki/wiki/Client/Interface/en.md

 - ![](/wiki/shared/mode/catch.png) is [osu!catch](/wiki/Game_mode/osu!catch)
 - ![](/wiki/shared/mode/mania.png) is [osu!mania](/wiki/Game_mode/osu!mania)

 Before continuing on, this screen has too many elements to note with easily, noticeable numbers.
-The subsections below will focus on one part of the screen at a time, starting from the top down and left to right.
+The subsections below will focus on one part of the screen at a time, starting from top to bottom and left to right.

 ### Beatmap information